Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: Convolutional Set Matching

-Exactly solving this constrained optimization program would yield the exact GED solution \cite{fankhauser2011speeding}, but it is NP-complete since it is equivalent to finding an optimal matching in a complete bipartite graph \cite{riesen2009approximate}.
+Exactly solving this constrained optimization program would yield the exact GED solution~\cite{fankhauser2011speeding}, but it is NP-complete since it is equivalent to finding an optimal matching in a complete bipartite graph~\cite{riesen2009approximate}.

-To efficiently solve the assignment problem, the Hungarian algorithm \cite{kuhn1955hungarian} and the Volgenant Jonker (VJ) \cite{jonker1987shortest} algorithm are commonly used, which both run in cubic time.
-In contrast, \model takes advantage of the exact solutions of the instances of this problem during the training stage, and computes the approximate GED during testing in quadratic time, without the need for solving any optimization problem for a new graph pair.
+To efficiently solve the assignment problem, the \textsc{Hungarian} algorithm~\cite{kuhn1955hungarian} and \textsc{Volgenant Jonker (VJ)}~\cite{jonker1987shortest} algorithm are commonly used, and both both run in cubic time.
+In contrast, \model takes advantage of the exact solutions of this problem during the training stage, and computes the approximate GED in quadratic time, without the need for solving any optimization problem for a new graph pair.